-In order to provide sufficient time for informed participation in their Board responsibilities.
-Non-Executive Directors, who are employed as chief executives or named executive officers of a publicly traded Company, are required to limit their directorships of public companies to three (including the Company).
+In order to provide sufficient time for informed participation in their Board responsibilities, Non-Executive Directors, who are employed as chief executives or named executive officers of a publicly traded Company, are required to limit their directorships of public companies to three (including the Company).
 Non-Executive Directors, who are otherwise fully employed, are required to limit their directorships of public companies to four (including the Company).
 Non-Executive Directors, who are not fully employed, are required to limit their directorships of public companies to five (including the Company).
-In addition, subject to certain exceptions contained in the Company's Articles of Association, each Director is required to limit their directorships in privately owned companies, foundations, trusts and other legal entities to ten.
+Except as otherwise determined by the Board, ach Director is required to limit their directorships in privately owned companies, foundations, trusts and other legal entities to ten.
 In addition to the above limits, additional consideration will be given to public company leadership roles such as chairperson and lead director positions and whether such roles will create additional time constraint issues.
-Subject to the limitations contained in the Company's Articles of Association, current directorship positions in excess of these limits may be maintained unless the Board determines that doing so would impair the Director's service on the Company's Board.